Temybroder/sealedapp/README.md

 # Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a Virtualized Legal documentation app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+The app has a powerful Search feature, File Processing, among other features.

 ### Version: 2.0.0